rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 (VirtEnv) $
 ```

-You can exit the virtual environment with the "deactivate" command, but stay in VirtEnv for the installation.
+You can exit the virtual environment with the `deactivate` command, but stay in VirtEnv for the installation.
 <br>
 <br>
 ## Acquiring HOOMD-blue